borgbackup/borg/docs/quickstart.rst

 To avoid permissions issues (in your borg repository or borg cache), **always access the repository using the same user account**.

-If you want to backup files of other users or the operating system, running borg as root likely will be required (otherwise you'ld get `Permission denied` errors).
+If you want to back up files of other users or the operating system, running borg as root likely will be required (otherwise you'ld get `Permission denied` errors).
 If you only back up your own files, you neither need nor want to run borg as